 Before tackling the DIY laminate flooring construction project, make sure that the installation site is completely dry and that all ventilation systems, such as air conditioning and heater, are in good working order.
 Cover the entryways and vents to cut down on dust and debris from entering the area during installation.

 Laminate flooring can go over some existing floors, but you'll need to prepare the floor if it has carpeting on it currently.
 You'll need to remove the carpeting as well as any staples, nails, adhesive and other debris on any type of existing flooring.
 These preparation tasks can add to the overall installation time if you don't do them in advance.

 It's also best to remove the baseboard if it's in good condition and easy to remove or if you're going to replace it with new trim.
 Leave time to remove the baseboard before you start the installation.
 You'll also want to undercut the door frame to the height of the new flooring, so it fits under it.
 Doing as much of this prep work ahead of time as possible makes the actual plank installation much faster.

 Installing Laminate Flooring for Beginners

-The installation is fairly straightforward and shouldn't take more than an afternoon for the average size bedroom.
+The laminate floor installation is fairly straightforward and shouldn't take more than an afternoon for an average size bedroom.
 A larger living room can take two days.
-Place the underlayment, sound and vapor barrier matting down on a thoroughly clean floor.
-This three-ply protective sheet reduces noise and protects the subfloor.
+Place the underlayment down on a thoroughly clean floor.
+This protective sheet reduces noise and protects the subfloor.